Budgerigars - Gregarious flock bird with a great urge to move

 Species-Appropriate Keeping – How They Thrive

-Budgerigars should be kept in pairs at a minimum.
-Keeping a single bird is not species-appropriate and can lead to behavioral problems.
+Budgerigars should be kept in pairs as a minimum.
+Keeping them alone is not species-appropriate and can lead to behavioral disorders.

 The aviary should be at least 150 × 60 × 100 cm (L × W × H) in size, with a floor area of at least 2 m².
-For up to two additional pairs, an increase of the floor area by 50 % is required.
-The setup should include natural branches, perches, and sheltered sleeping areas.
+For up to two additional pairs, the floor area must be increased by 50%.
+The furnishings should include natural branches, perches, and sheltered sleeping areas.

 Daily free flight